 School of Computer Science, a leader in developing technologies with real world impact on science and the business world.

-Software Engineering Institute's CERT® Program, a leading, internationally-recognized center of Internet security expertise..
+Software Engineering Institute's CERT Division, a leading, internationally-recognized center of Internet security expertise..

-Tepper School of Business, a pioneer in management science and analytical decision making whose interdisciplinary curricula are the foundation for numerous business models worldwide.
+The Tepper School, a pioneer in management science and analytical decision making whose interdisciplinary curricula are the foundation for numerous business models worldwide.

 Carnegie Mellon, through the INI and CyLab, has been designated as a National Center of Academic Excellence in Information Assurance Education, a National Center of Academic Excellence in Research and a National Center of Academic Excellence in Cyber Operations.